 Here’s something that you probably already know: Americans are stressed out.
 Here’s something that you probably didn’t know (but wouldn’t surprise you): some 8 out of 10 Americans are afflicted by stress according to a December 2017 poll conducted by Gallup News.
-That poll may be slightly outdated now that we’re well into 2019 at this point, but we’re willing to wager that the average stress level in American adults probably hasn’t changed very much.
+That poll may be slightly outdated now that we’re well into 2019 at this point, but we’re willing to wager that the average stress level in American adults probably hasn’t gotten any lower.

-Relaxation 101: Stopping By Our Seafood Restaurant And Bar Near West Palm Beach
+Relaxation 101: Stop By Our Seafood Restaurant And Bar Near West Palm Beach

 Being that most Americans are bringing home a lot of stress from work, relationships, family struggles, financial concerns, or a myriad of other factors, the main point of our post couldn’t be any more valid: people need to relax and take their mind off of their concerns.